-CEO of CREALOGIX Germany, Member of the Executive Management, Business Economist (ADV), German citizen.
+Executive Vice President Germany Member of the Executive Board, Business Economist (ADV), German citizen.

 After graduating in Business Administration at the Fachhochschule Böblingen, Volker Weimer became a specialist in the areas of Banking and IT.
 In his leadership role, he developed a banking system for Fiducia back in 1993.